 Here are some highlights:

-- 2018 we are having fun planning our next routine by Beth that will feature a combination of latin, two step, and west coast moves.
-We are also going to perform the routine for Pa’ Bailar to play with the Mood Swings.
+- In 2018 Beth choreographed a fun routine that featured a combination of latin, two step, and west coast moves.
+We debuted it at our Spring Stomp in Provincetown in April, and took second place with it at the IAGLCWDC’s annual hoe down in Louisville.
+We also performed the routine for Pa’ Bailar with the Mood Swings.

 - 2017 Beth and Bucky each choreographed a number called “how is july beyond the sea?” that won first place in the October 2017 Boston Open Dancesport held in provincetown.
 Beyond the Sea was also performed to a live band, the Mood Swings Orchestra, a number of times throughout the year.